Hello and welcome to my brand new personal P2P finance blog.

 First, a little about me and my savings and investment goals:

-I’m an accountant in my late 20’s currently working in mergers and acquisitions for a global professional services firm.
-I relatively recently bought my first home (~20% of a one bedroom flat) and anticipate staying there for the next 3-4 years so am happy to not have instant access to the savings I have for a little while.
+I’m an accountant currently working for a global professional services firm.
+I relatively recently bought my first home (with a ~20% down payment) and anticipate staying there for quite a while so am happy to not have instant access to the savings I have for a little while.

-My investment goal is to increase my current savings as much as possible over the next few years so that my partner and I can afford to move our of our flat and into a house.
+My investment goal is to increase my current savings as much as possible over the next few years with no specific aim other than to build my disposable income.

 I’ve launched this blog to experiment with P2P investment and publicly showcase the results so that whomever may stumble across this website can make a more informed decision regarding potential P2P investment.